-- 1. Metering MMPI Electrical Department will furnish and install all metering equipment and will include the following: - A. KW HR and demand meters - B. Meter sockets, except on 1st and 2nd floor spaces. - C. CT's and PT's - D. Circuit allocation in building electrical closets - 2.
+- 1. Metering THE MART Electrical Department will furnish and install all metering equipment and will include the following: - A. KW HR and demand meters - B. Meter sockets, except on 1st and 2nd floor spaces. - C. CT's and PT's - D. Circuit allocation in building electrical closets - 2.
 Lighting circuits are to be metered separately.
 In general, the required number of branch circuits are wired to a drop link panel.
 The drop links are set up and metered by the Electrical Dept. to satisfy the "Lighting Meter" criteria.
 The remaining circuits on the panel are usually available for plug loads.
 The method of installation for Lighting Meters on the 1st and 2nd Floors shall be reviewed and approved by the Electrical Dept. - 3.
-Sub-Meters MMPI Electrical Department will arrange for furnishing and controlling of sub metering in all areas.
-A meter request form shall be submitted to the MMPI Electrical Department prior to project completion for areas requiring additional metering facilities. - 4.
+Sub-Meters THE MART Electrical Department will arrange for furnishing and controlling of sub metering in all areas.
+A meter request form shall be submitted to THE MART Electrical Department prior to project completion for areas requiring additional metering facilities. - 4.
 The main lug panels are rated @ 225 amps, the drop link panels are rated @100 amps.
 Drop link panels are designed to be split into multiple users.
 However, special lugs are available to feed drop link panels with 200 amps. - 5.
-Building Standard panel board manufacturer is Peterson Panel.
-Rich Todd (708) 449-2270. - 6.
+Contact Electrical Department for building standard panel boards. - 6.
 All 15 amp circuit breakers must be replaced with 20 amp rated circuit breakers. - 7.
 Voltage Availability The following voltages are available.
-Refer to Lease for specific details. - A. 120/240 1 ph 3w (tenant lighting and receptacle use) - B. 480v 3ph 4w (mechanical equipment special use); 480v 3ph 3w - C. 120/208 3 ph 4w (derived from 480v) - 8.
-Maximum Load Refer to Lease for specific details. - Electrical closet Home Runs are specific to a particular zone.
+Refer to Lease for specific details. - A. 120/240 1 ph 3w (tenant lighting and receptacle use) - B. 480v 3ph 4w (mechanical equipment special use); 480v 3ph 3w - C. 120/208 3 ph 4w (derived from 480v)

+- 8. Maximum Load Refer to Lease for specific details. - Electrical closet Home Runs are specific to a particular zone.
 Electrical closet zones SHALL NOT be crossed wired for any reason.
-Contact the Electrical Dept. for an electrical closet zone sketch and Home Run drawings.

-- 10. Existing Home Runs For all new or remodeled spaces, home runs shall be a minimum #10 THHN stranded wire. - 11.
-New Home Runs/Feeders MMPI Standard Home Runs feeders are a minimum of #10 THHN stranded, branch circuits.
+Contact the Electrical Dept. for an electrical closet zone sketch and Home Run drawings. - 10.
+Existing Home Runs For all new or remodeled spaces, home runs shall be a minimum #10 THHN stranded wire. - 11.
+New Home Runs/Feeders THE MART Standard Home Runs feeders are a minimum of #10 THHN stranded, branch circuits.